WeblateOrg/weblate/docs/devel/reporting.rst

 Translator credits
 ------------------

-Generates a document usable for crediting translators - sorted by language and lists all contributors to a given language:
+Generates a document usable for crediting translators — sorted by language and lists all contributors for a given language:

 .. code-block:: rst